Compliance audit charges

 - $275 per auditor per hour

 - plus, if any part of the audit is conducted outside Australia, any additional reasonable expenses incurred by ASQA relating to that part of the audit.

-The charge applies to time spent by ASQA on planning the audit, conducting the audit, preparing the audit report and other related business processes.
+The charge applies to time spent by ASQA on conducting the audit, preparing the audit report, analysing any response and other related business processes.